anamikagupta17/Django/readme.txt

 **can use signals for getting the ip of user or login count,track login or track failed login  or many things....

+Custom Signals: we don't add anything in apps.py and init.py send() : does not catch exceptions //used for sending signals send_robust():can exceptions  //used for sending signals